 If you run a Linux distribution, and you are only using the GUI, you are missing out.
 The Linux terminal is an extremely powerful tool that goes well beyond the GUI.
+Writing commands might seem scary for a beginner, but you will soon get the hang of it.
 In this guide, you will find the most important Linux commands, to use the terminal like a pro.

 Important information about the Linux terminal

 There is not a single Linux distribution, as far as we know, that doesn't have a terminal of some kind.
 On the contrary, there are a few distributions that don't have a GUI by default, and everything is done on the command line.

 To open a terminal quickly from the GUI, the shortcut Ctrl+Alt+T will work on most distributions and desktop environments.

 This is the basic anatomy of most Linux commands:

 [sudo] command [optional switch] [file or directory path]